PhD Student Position in Curriculum Studies

 Qualifications: A general eligibility of 240 ECTS credits is required, 60 of which are obtained at advanced level, corresponding to four years’ full-time university studies.
 90 credits should have direct relevance for curriculum studies.
 An applicant may also be considered qualified if s/he has acquired the corresponding competence in other ways.
 Language skills in Swedish are not a requirement for employment, but the candidate is expected to learn Swedish.
 A good command of written and oral English language is required.
 For further information on the requirements for general and special eligibility for studies in the field of Curriculum Studies see contacts below.

-Applications should include: the relevant theses (bachelor’s and master’s theses or equivalent), a short CV stating research interests, a draft thesis plan, any publications and other relevant papers and documents that the applicant wishes to invoke.
-The draft thesis plan of no more than 5 pages should take up issues relevant to the proposed research topics, the discipline-related context, earlier research, the nature of the empirical data needed for the study and its methodology, as well as reflections on the relevance of the thesis project.
+Applications should include: completed and signed application form https://mp.uu.se/documents/432512/983501/ansokan_forskarniva_eng_210308.pdf/19fc6cf6-9a77-75d0-0f1d-9ef607b501cb, copies of relevant degree theses (bachelor's thesis and master's thesis or equivalent), a short CV stating publications (if any), copies of degree certificates and grade transcripts, a draft thesis plan, any publications and other relevant papers and documents that the applicant wishes to invoke.
+The application shall also include a description of the applicant's research interests and a draft thesis plan of no more than 5 pages which should take up issues relevant to the proposed research topic, the discipline-related context, earlier research, the nature of the data needed for the study and its methodology, as well as reflections on the relevance of the thesis project.